 Adhesive bonding materials offer the following advantages:

-However, certain materials lend themselves to production better than others and offer more versatility for a wider range of applications.
+However, certain materials lend themselves to production better than others and offer more versatility for a broader range of applications.

 SUBSTRATES ARE CRITICAL TO CHOOSING YOUR ADHESIVE

-In our blog series on thin bonding, we explored how substrates' high and low surface energy affect adhesion.
+In our blog series on thin bonding, we explored how a substrates' surface energy affects adhesion.
 High surface energy offers strong molecular attraction, while low surface energy offers weak attraction.

 Strong, durable, cost-effective, and easily machined metals are typically easy to bond if the surface has been prepared appropriately.
 Bonding metals enhance the advantages of many bonding adhesives: gap-filling and isolation of substrates.

-Glass, ceramic, concrete, and natural materials like wood, textiles, leather, and stone are traditional materials with medium surface energies, making them easy to bond.
+Glass, ceramic, concrete, and natural materials like wood, textiles, leather, and stone are traditional materials with medium surface energies, making them harder to bond than metals but easier than some of the materials below.
 A converter will help determine the specific adhesive to bond each material.

 The adhesive selection process is essential for plastics with low surface energy (LSE): polypropylene, polystyrene, polyethylene, and many powder-coated paints.

-You might have difficulty sourcing materials when joining substrates with low surface energies.
+When joining low surface energy substrates, you may need help sourcing materials.
 A flexible material converter could have the right experience and supplier connections to guide you in the right direction.

 What Role Do Converters Play in Choosing a Bonding Material?